 This is a one-year, part-time postgraduate diploma programme that aims to provide substantial theoretical and practical continuing professional development to teachers who work with learners deemed to have special educational needs and/or who require learning support in primary, post-primary and special schools and other recognised educational settings.

-It is a delivered in a blended format.
-This involves attending lectures, seminars and workshops during eight weeks of block-release that is spread out over the course of one academic year, including a number of Saturdays.
+It is delivered in a blended format.
+This involves attending lectures, seminars and workshops during eight weeks of block-release that is spread out over the course of one academic year.
+It also includes on-line learning, and attendance at a maximum of ten on-line evening classes during the year and supervised work in teachers’ own schools/centres.
 Learning also occurs during visits by course tutors to schools, in dedicated on-line sessions and through engagement with resources made available on DCU learning platforms.
 In order to participate in the programme, teachers will need access to a computer and broadband internet access.

 - Principles and concepts of inclusive and special education